Reboot to Restore Software: 10 Best Tools for Instant System Restore

 Like above, this link is to the Horizon DataSys server.
 Find and download Rollback Rx Home from the list so you don’t have to fill in an email form.

-OneKey Recovery is a little different to the other tools here because it doesn’t save and then discard system changes on reboot.
-It is more of a single backup system recovery that can be restored in a few clicks on boot.
-This method is obviously slower because it has to make an initial full backup of the system drive, then the whole drive is restored during the recovery process.
+Onekey is a system recovery tool that creates a full backup of your system, which can be restored in a few clicks during boot.
+This method takes longer since it requires an initial full backup of the system drive, followed by a complete restore during recovery.
 The more data on your C drive, the longer both processes will take.

 The main OneKey Recovery window allows you to create a new backup to replace the old one or restore the current backup.
 Simply click Next and Start Restore.
 The system will reboot into the Windows PE environment and begin the restore.
 Alternatively, there is an option to press F11 (or A) during boot or add a OneKey Recovery entry to the Windows Boot Manager.
 Both options can be configured in the OneKey Settings.